NeuroTechX/ntx_slack_archive/neurotechedu.md

  >Also, in doing some research I ended up watching this whole video series on the subject that I found very helpful, informative and entertaining. <https://www.youtube.com/watch?v=qPix_X-9t7E>

+11/16/2017 2:57 PM

+ **francescacoo** :

+ >I have put my availability, but for the days during the week I would still be in the office, so I can join only via chat and audio but not talk...